New Ideas, Frontiers, and Transformations

 10 – 12 November: The 2020 Annual Meeting

-The Call for Sessions for the DMDU 2020 Annual Meeting is now open.
-We encourage active members of the society to submit a session proposal.
-Members working in the field of DMDU as academics, policymakers or practitioners are very welcome to submit a session proposal.
+The call for abstracts for the DMDU 2020 Annual Meeting is now open.
+We encourage all interested in participating in the annual meeting to submit your work.
+Professionals working in the field of DMDU as academics, policymakers or practitioners are very welcome to submit their abstracts.

-After the closure of the session proposal submission date (April 17th, 2020), the Organizing Committee (OC) in collaboration with external reviewers will review all proposals.
-We will revert back regarding the acceptance of your proposal within 10 days after the closing date of the call.
+After the closure of the abstract submission date (June 12, 2020), the Organizing Committee, in collaboration with external reviewers, will review all proposals.
+Notifications regarding the acceptance of your abstract will be provided within 10 days after the closing date of the call.

 2020 Annual Meeting Format